Workers' Compensation - Why Would I Need a Lawyer if My Claim Is Approved?

 There are two main reasons why an attorney is probably still a good idea for most workers' compensation claims, even if the claim is accepted or approved.
 First, the status of a claim is not permanent and will change as the case gets passed from one adjustor to another, or as new or different information becomes available to the claims representative.
 Second, insurance companies very rarely offer a fair settlement to unrepresented workers - an adjustor's job is to get the claim to go away for as little money as possible - will you know if they are offering a fair value?

-Workers' Compensation Claim Status is NOT Permanent
+Workers' Compensation Claim Status Is Not Permanent

 When a claim's status goes from accepted to denied there is usually no warning.
-You will suddenly stop receiving your weekly checks, your medical treatment will be denied, and you will recieve very little or no explanation for the insurance company's reasoning.
+You will suddenly stop receiving your weekly checks, your medical treatment will be denied, and you will receive very little or no explanation for the insurance company's reasoning.
 For example: a client comes to us baffled that suddenly their medical treatment is being denied by the comp carrier, right after they just found out they are going to need a surgery- the very moment they counted on comp paying for the treatment.
 To make matters worse, the weekly paychecks they were depending on stopped arriving in the mail.
 When you are represented by an attorney it is less likely that this will happen without good reason and if it does happen, an attorney will already be familiar with your case and be able to respond quickly to resolve the issue.

 A workers' compensation adjustor/claims representative has a number of tools they can use to "turn off" a worker's benefits.
 An independent medical exam (IME) can be requested, a utilization review (UR) can be performed, a worker can be surveilled by a private investigator and seen doing something that their doctor restricted them from doing, medical records or medical history alone can be a legitimate basis for an approved case becoming denied.